Made for Each Other (1939 film): Plot

 John Mason is a milquetoast young attorney in New York City who works for Judge Doolittle.
 He has as a chance to become a partner at his law firm, especially if he marries Doolittle's daughter Eunice.
 However, John meets a woman named Jane during a business trip, and they fall in love and marry immediately.
 Eunice eventually marries Carter, another lawyer at the firm.
 John's impertinent mother is disappointed with his choice, and an important trial forces him to cancel the honeymoon.
 He wins the case, but by that time, Doolittle has chosen Carter as the new partner.

 After they have a baby, Jane encourages John to demand a raise and a promotion, but with finances tightened by the Great Depression, Doolittle instead requires that all employees accept pay cuts.
 John becomes discouraged by his unpaid bills, and his mother, who lives with them in their small apartment, is destroying their marriage, causing a stream of housekeepers to quit.
 John's mother gives the baby a bad cold.

 On New Year's Eve, the baby is rushed to the hospital with pneumonia.
 The baby will die within hours unless a serum is delivered by plane from Salt Lake City.
 Doolittle agrees to provide the $5,000 required to deliver the serum, but with a raging storm, the pilot refuses to fly.
 John pleads with the pilot by phone, and the pilot's friend takes the job.
-The small biplane encounters heavy snow and almost crashes in the mountains, and the engine catches fire over the Allegheny River, a short distance from New York.
+The small biplane encounters heavy snow and almost crashes in the mountains, and the engine catches fire over the Allegheny River, a short distance from New York City.
 The pilot escapes by parachute, clutching the serum, but he is injured on landing and rendered unconscious.
 He then crawls to a nearby farmhouse, where the farmer phones the hospital, and the baby is saved.
 A few months later, John is named as a partner at the law firm and his son speaks his first words.